Bellleuang1022/ViLID_Review_ONLY/README.md

     * `ViLID`: The main model class that combines all components, calculates inconsistency scores, and makes final predictions.
     * `ViLIDLoss`: Implements the joint loss function, including the Binary Cross-Entropy loss and the custom alignment regularization term.
 * `data_utils.py`: Contains utilities for dataset handling, including loading data from JSON files and managing image caching.
-* `generate_rationales.py`: A script for generating text and image rationales using Vision-Language Models (VLMs) like Llama and Qwen.
-* **Configuration Files (`configs/*.json`)**: JSON files used to specify all experiment parameters, including dataset paths, model hyperparameters, optimizer settings, and training configurations.
+* `train.sh`: Slurm script for training with parameters and configs.
+* `run_train.sh`: Slurm script to submit all training jobs.
+* `test.sh`: Slurm script for testing with parameters and configs.
+* `run_test.sh`: Slurm script to submit all testing jobs.

 ## Setup and Installation